 There are four main steps to inbound marketing, starting with attraction.
 You want to bring the right people to your website to read your content, though.
 A hundred of the wrong type is less valuable than one of the right type.

 The next step is conversion.
-When the right type comes along, appreciates the content he or she finds, and wants to consider making a purchase, they move from the “visitor” column to the “lead” designation.
+When the right consumer type comes along, appreciates the content they find, and wants to consider making a purchase, they move from the “visitor” column to the “lead” designation.

-After becoming a lead, the next step a prospect can take is to close, meaning they make a purchase.
-From here they move from lead to customer.
-And your work is not done at this point, especially if you want that customer to come back and make more purchases in the future.
+After becoming a leader, a prospect’s next step is to close, meaning they make a purchase.
+From here, they move from lead to customer.
+And your work is not done at this point, especially if you want that customer to keep coming back.

 The last step is customer delight.
 Too many companies skate by on doing the bare minimum, and too many customers have become so accustomed to the bare minimum that they think a whole lot of “nothing special” is something to cheer about.
 You’re not going to be like that, are you?